garretfick/garretfick.github.io/_posts/2013-09-15-lookup-table-for-faster-character-checks.md

 }
 ```

 This of course uses more space, but I think it is more readable and it should perform faster.
-As I was reading Programming Pearls, it occured to me that I could have encoded things as a bit vector to save space.
+As I was reading Programming Pearls, it occurred to me that I could have encoded things as a bit vector to save space.
 Just for my interest, tried these out to see how they perform.
 The results were a little surprising.
 First I'll give the code, then summarize the results.

 ```
 #include <stdio.h>